CIS-566-Fall-2023/hw04-stylization/README.md

 ---
 ## 4. Full Screen Post Process Effect
-I added a watercolor paper overlay to my scene, as well as a brush stroke effect.
+I added a watercolor paper overlay to my scene, as well as a white watercolor-style vignette effect.

 ---
 ## 5. Create a Scene